stokedover9k/synth-proj/README.md

 +	gui.DemoShowScales

 	> A GUI app that shows and plays several scales.

++	gui.DemoHarmony

+	> A GUI app that plays harmony on top of Ptolemy scale

 Run them with no arguments to see the usage message.